 MBS criteria can include things such as reports from an optometrist or ophthalmologist, photographs and/or diagnostic evidence demonstrating the clinical need for eyelid surgery.

 Your surgeon will advise of any documentation requirements needed at your consultation.

-Can I combine upper eyelid surgery with lower eyelid surgery or other procedures?
+Can I combine eyelid surgery with other procedures?